isiSantaCruz.com

 Some of these are the same respectful behaviors you would do in any in-person meeting.

-but video also has some different issues that take getting used to.
+but video also has some different issues that

 It is NOT a performance by the host that you can watch passively like a TV show.